Step-by-Step Crochet Instructions for a Ribbed Cocoon Sweater

 Ch 2 at the beginning of each row does not count as a hdc.

-Use larger hook.
-With RS of fabric facing you, continue using yarn strand from tush extension.
+Use a larger hook.
+With RS of fabric facing you, continue using the yarn strand from the tush extension.

-Row 1: Ch 2, work hdc stitches evenly from bottom collar corner to opposite corner.
-To to this: hdc in each row of the tush extension, then hdc in each st along collar edge and again hdc in each row of the tush extension of the opposite side; turn.
+Ch 2, work hdc stitches evenly from the bottom collar corner to the opposite corner.
+To do this: hdc in each row of the tush extension, then hdc in each st along the collar edge and again hdc in each row of the tush extension of the opposite side; turn.

 Sleeves